AIM – MEANS – DURATION

 Correspondent Members: they are members of FIDH who play a consultative role in the Congress and pay a contribution.
 There can be several Correspondent Members for each country or community.
 They are admitted after consultation, where necessary, with the Affiliate and Corresponding Members of the country concerned.

 Associate Members: they are members of FIDH who play a consultative role in Congress and pay a contribution.
-This status is reserved for groupings of organisations aiming at representing them with a regional intergovernmental organisation.
+This status is reserved for groupings of organisations whose goals and methods fit with those of FIDH .